AuroraMaster/react-native-ohos-library/en/react-native-secure-key-store.md

 }
 ```

-### 6.Run
+### 5. Run

-Click the sync button in the upper right corner.
+Click the `sync` button in the upper right corner.

-Alternatively, execute the following command in the terminal:
+Or run in the terminal:

 ```bash
 cd entry
 ohpm install
 ```

-Then compile and run the project.
+Then compile and run.

 ## Constraints

 ### Compatibility

 To use this library, you need to use the correct React-Native and RNOH versions.
-In addition, you need to use the matching DevEco Studio and the phone ROM.
+In addition, you need to use the matching DevEco Studio and phone ROM.

-PThe content of this document has been verified based on the following versions：
+This document is verified based on the following versions:

-1. RNOH：0.72.90; SDK：HarmonyOS NEXT Developer DB3; IDE: DevEco Studio: 5.0.5.220; ROM：NEXT.0.0.105;
+1. RNOH: 0.72.90; SDK: HarmonyOS NEXT Developer DB3; IDE: DevEco Studio: 5.0.5.220; ROM: NEXT.0.0.105;
-2. RNOH：0.77.18; SDK：HarmonyOS 6.0.0 Release; IDE: DevEco Studio 6.0.0.858; ROM：6.0.0.112;
+2. RNOH: 0.77.18; SDK: HarmonyOS 6.0.0 Release; IDE: DevEco Studio 6.0.0.858; ROM: 6.0.0.112;

 ## Technical Implementation